Mastering Complexity in English: A Guide for Global Professionals

 Say: “First, adjust for seasonal demand.
 Then align the supply chain to forecasts.”

-Each step closes before the next begins, which keeps the mental load lower.
+Each step closes before the next begins, which reduces the mental load.

-Repetition is often avoided in formal writing, but in spoken English it is one of the simplest ways to make an idea stick.
-The key is to repeat the important word or phrase with slight variation so it feels deliberate.
+Repetition is often avoided in formal writing, but in spoken English, it is one of the simplest ways to make an idea stick.
+The key is to repeat the important word or phrase with slight variation, making it feel deliberate.

 Example: “This model gives us flexibility.
 That flexibility is what will let us adapt quickly.”

-The listener hears the main concept twice, which increases recall without adding filler.
+The listener hears the main concept twice, increasing recall without adding filler.

 Connectors shape both pace and tone.
 Select one that matches your purpose and avoid stacking more than one in the same sentence.